oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 member can propose a work product, typically by presenting their idea to the relevant subcommittee.
 Consensus in the subcommittee is sufficient to initiate the creation of a work product.
-The work will then need a name and an abstract in order to submit the request for a starter document (naming and starter document requests are discussed in the next section)
+The work product will then need a name and an abstract in order to submit the request for a starter document (naming and starter document requests are discussed in the next section)

 ## 4.2 Assign Work Product Name